Return and reintegration of forcibly displaced people and international migrants

 Lead executing agency: German Federal Ministry for Economic Cooperation and Development (BMZ)

-By providing needs-based training opportunities, the employability of voluntarily returning refugees, IDPs and the local population in host communities is increased.
+By providing needs-based training opportunities, the employability of voluntary returnees and the local population in host communities is increased.

 Opportunities to gain personal and professional skills